Your link to

 Isle of Wight Festival tickets

-Assuming they follow the same pattern as in previous years, you’ll be able to pick up weekend tickets and day tickets and you’ll have the option to spread the cost with a payment plan.
+Currently, only full weekend tickets are available but, assuming they follow the same pattern as in previous years, you’ll soon be able to pick up individual day tickets too.
+Just like when you purchase ferry tickets with us, you’ll have the option to spread the cost across three interest-free payments using PayPal Pay in 3.

 About Isle of Wight Festival